microsoft/windows-container-networking/scripts/autogencniconf/SPEC.md

 The tool expects following arguments:

 - `CniConfPath` (string): File path where the CNI configuration would be generated.
 This parameter is *NOT MANDATORY*, by default the cni conf will be generated in the directory from which the script is invoked.
 - `CniArgs` (string): Base64 encoded JSON string which defines the intent-based CNI configuration.
 This parameter is *MANDATORY*.
-Check out the below sample invocation for a refernce to a base64 encoded json string.
+Check out the below sample invocation for a references to a base64 encoded json string.
 - `Version` (string): This is the version of the autogen tool.
 This parameter is *NOT MANDATORY*, by default the script will invoke the base version of 1.0.0.

 Sample invocation: